Cloudy and cool for the rest of the weekend

 Unsettled weather pattern returns for next week

-What a difference a day makes.
-A cold front blew through Central Texas early Saturday bringing breezy north winds and much colder air.
-High temperatures occurred around midnight on Saturday and only fell cooler behind the front and we’ve been mostly in the 50s all day.

-Quiet weather remains in the forecast Saturday night into Sunday morning.
 The main story for Sunday will be the cloud cover.
-Temperatures start out in the mid 40s to low 50s and only climb into the mid 50s to around 60° for the afternoon.
+Temperatures are starting out in the mid 40s to low 50s this morning and will only climb into the mid 50s to around 60° for the afternoon.
 Winds will overall be calm for the day on Sunday.
 Although we keep cloudy skies, rain will be unlikely for Central Texas.
-A disturbance will pass to our north on Sunday and bring a chance for a few showers mainly across north Texas.
-We may see a sprinkle or two throughout the day, but nothing to ruin any of your outdoor weekend plans.
+A disturbance will pass to our north on Sunday and bring a chance for a few showers mainly across north Texas and Oklahoma.
+We may see a sprinkle or two throughout the day, but nothing to ruin any of your outdoor plans.

 Here’s what things look like now: A cold front is set to move into Texas by Tuesday.
 The front looks like it’ll stall to our north.
 We will be in a good position for isolated to scattered showers and maybe a stray storm or two Tuesday and Wednesday.
 The best chance for rain looks to be across the northern half of Central Texas.
-Rain totals will not be great, but we could see another 0.10″ south to 0.50″ north.
+Rain totals will not be great, but we could see another 0.10″ south to 0.50″ north and even higher the further north you go.

 Depending on how far south the front travels and if it moves into Central Texas, we could keep scattered showers in the forecast for Thursday and Friday.
 Temperatures behind the front look to drop back into the 60s for Friday and Saturday.
 We may see another front move in and bring another push of colder air and drop our temperatures back into the 50s for the following week.